Best Medical Alert Systems for Seniors With Dementia

 Our Hands-on Experience:Dementia-Friendly Features

 Seniors with dementia and their loved ones can really benefit from Aloe Care Health’s Smart Hub.
-When using the system, my uncle could connect with an emergency response professional simply by saying “emergency” three times.
-Or, he could press the button on his help pendant.
-Whether he used his voice or pressed the button, he was able to connect with an Aloe Care Health agent in an average of 30 seconds.
+When using the system, my uncle could connect with an emergency-response professional simply by saying “emergency” three times or pressing the button on his help pendant.
+Whether he used his voice or pressed the button, he could connect with an Aloe Care Health agent in an average of 30 seconds.

-In the event that your loved one loses their device, it comes with a Find My Device feature to help you track its location.
-Additionally, you can keep track of your loved one at any time using the Live Locator feature, which is a big step up from the limited GPS features that come with MobileHelp’s systems.
+If your loved one loses their device, it comes with a Find My Device feature to help you track its location.
+Additionally, you can keep track of your loved one at any time using the Live Locator feature, a big step up from the limited GPS features that come with MobileHelp’s systems.
 The mobile app also offers notifications when your loved one is moving around the house, and you can write check-in notes to keep track of how the user is feeling.
-All of these features are excellent for those with dementia who may need some extra monitoring.
+All those features are excellent for those with dementia who may need some extra monitoring.

 We loved that fall detection is treated as an essential component of Aloe Care Health’s medical alert systems, rather than an optional add-on.
-I tested the fall detection out, and it performed about as well as I expected — it correctly recognized eight out of 10 test falls.
+I tested the fall detection, and it performed about as well as I expected.
+It correctly recognized eight out of 10 test falls.
 If you want a reliable medical alert system with fall detection that won’t cost extra, Aloe Care Health’s Mobile Companion 2 is our top pick.

 » Useful Resource: Best medical alert systems with fall detection for seniors